openid/fapi/Financial_API_Grant_Management.md

 For the initial authorization flow, a grant should be considered active when associated tokens have been successfully claimed by the client.

+### Modification

+Grant can be modified by a client via update or replace actions.

+Some elements of grant can be updated by the AS to reflect the status of some resources included in the grant.
+For example, if a user chosen to share an account with a client and this account required additional authorisations before being considered as fully authorized.

 ### Deletion

 If the tokens haven't been claimed the grant should be deleted by the AS.
 Timeline of the deltion is left up to AS implementation.